Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

     https://portal.azure.com
     ```
 1. **Sign in** using the `Username` and `Password` displayed under "Azure Credentials" in the Skillable Lab window you launched in **Step 1** (above).
+1. You will be presented with a "Welcome to Microsoft Azure" screen.
+Click **Cancel** to dismiss, or click **Get Started** if you'd like to take an introductory tour of the Azure Portal.
 1. In the Navigate section, **Click** `Resource Groups`.
 1. A resource group has been created for you, containing the resources needed for the RAG application. **Click** `rg-AITOUR`.
 1. **Check:** Deployments (under "Essentials") - There are **35 succeeded** Deployments.